IMXNOOBX/cs2-external-esp/README.md

 * [ifBars](https://github.com/ifBars) for his [contributions](https://github.com/IMXNOOBX/cs2-external-esp/pull/37) to the project and ideas
 * [Bekston](https://github.com/Bekston) for his [contributions](https://github.com/IMXNOOBX/cs2-external-esp/pull/20) to the project and ideas
 * [Apxaey](https://github.com/Apxaey) for releasing an easy way to implement [handle hijacking](https://github.com/Apxaey/Handle-Hijacking-Anti-Cheat-Bypass)
+* All [contributors](https://github.com/IMXNOOBX/cs2-external-esp/graphs/contributors) who have helped improve the project!
-* The UnknownCheats comumnity for their research!
+* The UnknownCheats community for their research!

 # 🔖 License & Copyright

 This project is licensed under [**CC BY-NC 4.0**](https://creativecommons.org/licenses/by-nc/4.0/).

 ```diff
 + You are free to:
 	• Share: Copy and redistribute the material in any medium or format.